-The state legislature has recently created a new policy when it comes to sealing records.
-This relates to cases other than convictions.
-Under Colorado’s current sealing laws, you could only seal a deferred judgment or a dismissed case.
+The state legislature has recently created a new policy when it comes to sealing records in Colorado This relates to cases other than convictions.
+Under current Colorado sealing record laws, you could only seal a deferred judgment or a dismissed case.
 You are only eligible to do this after a certain period of time and completion of any other requirements from the court.
 Yet, under C.R.S.
 24-72-702.5 you can now seal your record immediately after dismissal or acquittal of your case.

 Now, this includes a $65.00 fee that includes all the costs relating to the sealing of your criminal record.
 The judge has the discretion to decide if the court will seal your case or not.
 This does not nullify the rules that are already in place for sealing your criminal record, this is just an addition to it.